Everyone knows that LEGO is practically a “must have” building system for kids, but is it worth it to invest into its “younger sister” – DUPLO?

 For more ideas try Brain Power Boy’s How to Save Money on LEGO Like a Ninja!, Dinosaur Activities for Toddlers and Their Big Brothers, and The Very Best Math Fiction Books – By Age.

 Natalie is a Russian engineer who ended up being an American program manager for a big tech company in Silicon Valley.
 Natalie blogs on Planet Smarty Pants about activities for kids that parents can do with their kids after school or on weekends, especially about all things STEM.
-Find Natalie on Facebook, Pinterest, and Google+.
+Find Natalie on Facebook, and Pinterest.